Jimmy Kimmel Live!: Kimmel and Matt Damon

 On September 12, 2006, Damon appeared on the show.
 A montage of clips demonstrating the numerous times Kimmel performed the bit was shown and, after a very lengthy introduction by Kimmel, Damon appeared on stage.
 After a few seconds, Kimmel apologized and stated that the show was out of time.
-He asked Damon if he could return the next night, to which Damon replied, "Go f**k yourself."
+He asked Damon if he could return the next night, to which Damon replied, "Go fuck yourself."
 An infuriated Damon continued to curse at Kimmel throughout the rolling of the credits, ultimately slapping the desk and walking off the set.
 In the December 17, 2006, issue of USA Weekend, Kimmel acknowledged that the Damon incident was a joke.
 In the show which aired on June 5, 2007, Kimmel sent his sidekick Guillermo to the Ocean's Thirteen premiere to interview Damon, though when he started the interview, he said that they were out of time, at which point Damon assumed that Kimmel sent him.
 In the August 2, 2007, episode, Kimmel then announced that Guillermo was taking on the role of Jason Bourne, who was played by Damon, for The Bourne Ultimatum.
 A clip was shown in which Guillermo was playing Bourne, until Damon showed up and thought that Kimmel was now trying to bump him from his movie.
 Damon tried to chase Guillermo but Guillermo slapped him and jumped through a wall.
-In Kimmel's 2010 post-Oscar show, he featured a clip called "The Handsome Men's Club," which ended with Damon telling Kimmel, "We're all out of time," then bursting into evil laughter after Kimmel was ejected from the club for not being handsome enough.
+In Kimmel's 2010 post-Oscar show, he featured a clip called "The Handsome Men's Club", which ended with Damon telling Kimmel, "We're all out of time," then bursting into evil laughter after Kimmel was ejected from the club for not being handsome enough.
 However, it turned out to be a dream, as he wakes up next to Ben Affleck.

 Damon was part of the all-star cast assembled by Kimmel for his 2012 Oscars parody, which was a mock trailer for a non-existent blockbuster called Movie: The Movie.
 Damon appears briefly in a full grape suit, only to be informed his scene had been cut from the "film" after which he is shown storming out of the studio (as part of the trailer), cursing at Kimmel.
 In the mock trailer for the sequel, 'Movie: The Movie 2', Damon appears again as an alien who is munching on a sandwich only to think he is munching something else.
 He walks out cursing Kimmel again.
 However, it later shown to just be a toy.